NextCafeteria/cafeteria/README.md

 # Cafeteria App

 This is a cafeteria app that allows users to order food from a cafeteria.
-It is built with Next.js, TypeScript, and Tailwind CSS.
+It is built with Next.js, Javascript, and Tailwind CSS.

 Deployed at: [https://cafe.vietanh.dev/](https://cafe.vietanh.dev/).